Friday, May 23, 2025

 • Ask: “What do you know about the Old Testament?”
 Gather a few responses.

-• The 4 major parts: law, history, wisdom, prophets
+• The 4 major parts: history, law, prophets and wisdom

-• Key figures: such as Adam & Eve, Noah, Abraham, Moses, David
+• Key figures: such as Adam and Eve, Noah, Abraham, Moses, David

 • Central themes: Creation, covenant, law, prophecy.